Do you look forward to upgrading your 3D printer / CNC router or an engraving / cutting machine you have?

 1.1.
 To find the image and the item position in the machine coordinates of the 3D printer we need to choose a certain marking point and pinpoint it to use hereafter for determination of the working area coordinates and positioning of the engraved item on the 3D printer table.

 1.2.
-With a Wanhao 3D printer, we recommend to use the right bottom (the nearest to you on the right) corner of the 3D printer table as a marker point (marker).
+With a Wanhao 3D printer, we recommend using the right bottom (the nearest to you on the right) corner of the 3D printer table as a marker point (marker).

 1.3.
 Then we determine the machine coordinates of the marker (right bottom corner of the table), for which we need to: